Deciding on a wood for a desk is often the hardest part of the project.

 Reclaimed Wood Desktop

-For a rustic desk top a barn wood with either a glass overlay or epoxy finish is a great look (without using NEW wood)
+For a rustic desk top, barn wood with either a glass overlay or epoxy finish is a great look (without using NEW wood)

 Overview